Debra L. Spunt Lecture

 The influx of simulation into nursing education has caused disruption on many levels like never before.
 We have learned how to write scenarios and facilitate, debrief, and evaluate simulation.
 There are now guidelines, policies, and evidence to support the use of simulation to guarantee a clinical experience and quantify the results.
 We know simulation works; do we know if the clinical experience has the same effect on our students?
 What are our goals as educators?
 Now we can apply what we have learned in simulation to the classroom and the clinical setting to further enhance the experience.
 This lecture will provide you with simulation trends and projections for the future along with innovative ways we can ensure a quality clinical experience, wherever it occurs.
 As nurse leaders in education, this timely discussion will focus on our role as change agents for the future.

-Dr. KT Waxman is a nurse leader with over 30 years of experience in health care and corporate settings.
-She is a tenured associate professor at the University of San Francisco and is the director of the Executive Leadership DNP program.
-She is the director of the California Simulation Alliance (CSA) at HealthImpact.
-An internationally known speaker and author, Waxman is also a past president of the Association of California Nurse Leaders (ACNL) and past board member, serving as treasurer, for the American Organization of Nurse Executives (AONE).
-She is active in numerous committees for the Society for Simulation in Healthcare (SSH) and serves on the Finance Committee for the International Nursing Association for Clinical Simulation and Learning (INACSL).
+Dr. KT Waxman is a national nurse leader and executive with over 30 years of experience in health care and corporate settings.
+She is an associate professor at the University of San Francisco and is the director of the Executive Leadership Doctor of Nursing Practice (DNP) program.
+She is also the director of the California Simulation Alliance (CSA) at HealthImpact.
+An internationally known speaker and author, Waxman is also a past president of the Association of California Nurse Leaders (ACNL) and past board member, serving as treasurer, for the American Organization for Nursing Leadership (AONL).
+She is currently president of the Society for Simulation in Healthcare (SSH), a 4,000+ member international, inter-professional organization.

-Dr. Waxman's work has been published extensively and can be found in the Journal for Simulation in Healthcare, Clinical Simulation for Nursing, Journal of Nursing Education, Nurse Leader and Creative Nursing journals, among others.
-She has authored three books on Finance and Budgeting and her 4th book, "Healthcare Simulation Program Builder," was released in December 2015.
-She has authored several chapters in simulation textbooks.
+Dr. Waxman's work has been published extensively and can be found in the Journal for Simulation in Healthcare, Clinical Simulation for Nursing, Journal of Nursing Education, and Nurse Leader and Creative Nursing journals, among others.
+She has authored three books on finance and budgeting, and just completed the second edition of “Financial and Business Skills for the DNP,” published by Springer.
+She co-authored a simulation book, “Healthcare Simulation Program Builder,” and has authored several chapters in simulation and leadership textbooks.

 National Faculty Meeting